 Key dates

-Round 30 is closed to applications.
+Round 31 is now closed for applications.

 The above diagram illustrates the application process for the two rounds of the Starter Grants award and provides rough dates for each stage.
-Please note that these dates are to serve as a guide only and can be subject to change .
+Please note that these dates are to serve as a guide only and can be subject to change.

 About the scheme